nodejs/node/doc/api/errors.md

 <a id="ERR_ARG_NOT_ITERABLE"></a>
 ### ERR_ARG_NOT_ITERABLE

-Used generically to identify that an iterable argument (i.e. a value that works with `for...of` loops) is required, but not provided to a Node.js API.
+An iterable argument (i.e. a value that works with `for...of` loops) was required, but not provided to a Node.js API.

 <a id="ERR_ASYNC_CALLBACK"></a>
 ### ERR_ASYNC_CALLBACK

-Used with `AsyncHooks` to indicate an attempt of registering something that is not a function as a callback.
+An attempt was made to register something that is not a function as an `AsyncHooks` callback.

 <a id="ERR_ASYNC_TYPE"></a>
 ### ERR_ASYNC_TYPE

-Used when the type of an asynchronous resource is invalid.
-Note that users are also able to define their own types when using the public embedder API.
+The type of an asynchronous resource was invalid.
+Note that users are also able to define their own types if using the public embedder API.

 <a id="ERR_ENCODING_INVALID_ENCODED_DATA"></a>
 ### ERR_ENCODING_INVALID_ENCODED_DATA

-Used by the `util.TextDecoder()` API when the data provided is invalid according to the encoding provided.
+Data provided to `util.TextDecoder()` API was invalid according to the encoding provided.

 <a id="ERR_ENCODING_NOT_SUPPORTED"></a>
 ### ERR_ENCODING_NOT_SUPPORTED

-Used by the `util.TextDecoder()` API when the encoding provided is not one of the [WHATWG Supported Encodings][].
+Encoding provided to `util.TextDecoder()` API was not one of the [WHATWG Supported Encodings][].

 <a id="ERR_FALSY_VALUE_REJECTION"></a>
 ### ERR_FALSY_VALUE_REJECTION

-Used by the `util.callbackify()` API when a callbackified `Promise` is rejected with a falsy value (e.g. `null`).
+A `Promise` that was callbackified via `util.callbackify()` was rejected with a falsy value.

 <a id="ERR_HTTP_HEADERS_SENT"></a>
 ### ERR_HTTP_HEADERS_SENT

-Used when headers have already been sent and another attempt is made to add more headers.
+An attempt was made to add more headers after the headers had already been sent.

 <a id="ERR_HTTP_INVALID_CHAR"></a>
 ### ERR_HTTP_INVALID_CHAR

-Used when an invalid character is found in an HTTP response status message (reason phrase).
+An invalid character was found in an HTTP response status message (reason phrase).

 <a id="ERR_HTTP_INVALID_STATUS_CODE"></a>
 ### ERR_HTTP_INVALID_STATUS_CODE

-Used for status codes outside the regular status code ranges (100-999).
+Status code was outside the regular status code range (100-999).

 <a id="ERR_HTTP_TRAILER_INVALID"></a>
 ### ERR_HTTP_TRAILER_INVALID

-Used when the `Trailer` header is set even though the transfer encoding does not support that.
+The `Trailer` header was set even though the transfer encoding does not support that.

 <a id="ERR_HTTP2_CONNECT_AUTHORITY"></a>
 ### ERR_HTTP2_CONNECT_AUTHORITY